renemonroy/napp/README.md

 Differences with create-react-app:

 * Napp uses templates, meaning you can build your own template from a code you wrote and save it for later use.
+* You can Initialize a template from a git repo without having to install them locally too.
 * It is not coupled with [React](https://facebook.github.io/react/), you can use whatever you want as long as the template follows a valid/simple structure.
 * You don’t need to **eject** to increase features on Webpack because you have the ability to **extend**, **overwrite** or **use your own** configurations.
 * It uses Webpack 2, which takes advantages of tree shaking and other awesome features.